sarah-paradis/MOSAIC/docs/excel_template_tutorial.md

 Provide information about the sediment sampling.
 Columns in dark green are required, and the remaining columns are complimentary.
 - **Core_name:** unique name of the retrieved sediment sample.
 **Note that the core_name needs to be unique for indexing purposes.
 If you have two cores with the same name, modify their names so that they are unique (e.g., add the sampling year or month, name of cruise, etc.)**
-- **Latitude and Longitude:** should be provided in WGS 84 degrees decimal.
+- **Latitude and Longitude:** should be provided in WGS 84 Decimal Degrees (DD).
-- **Georeferenced_coordinates:** Defines whether the location of the sample was obtained by georeferencing a map, or whether they were provided in tabular format from the source.
+- **Georeferenced_coordinates:** Defines whether the coordinates were obtained by georeferencing a map or from the source (i.e., in the field).

 ## SAMPLE_ANALYSES
 Provide information about the analyses performed on the samples.
 Columns in dark red are mandatory, and the remaining columns are complementary.